r4ds/mentordash/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

 The goal of mentordash is to create a dashboard for mentors at the [Data Science Learning Community](https://dslc.io/).
-Thank you to
-[yonicd](https://github.com/yonicd/slackthreads/) for a great deal of work in the slackthreads package\!
+Thank you to [yonicd](https://github.com/yonicd/threads/) for a great deal of work in the threads package!

-The dashboard is now [deployed](http://dslc.io/mentordash)\!
+The dashboard is now [deployed](http://dslc.io/mentordash)!

 ## Installation